voronovrs/MSFSDock/README.md

 ### Generic Button parameters:
 - Header - header to be displayed on a button
 - Event - event to be triggered by button
-- Status variable - Variable used in displaying active status
+- Status variable - Variable used in displaying active status (green light in the button bottom)
 - Display variable - Variable used in displaying additional data on a button if necessary

 ## Generic Dial
+(Not in build yet)
-This action intended to implement plane dial on Stream Dock knob.
-Dial can display one or two values, change value by rotating a knob, call event by pressing a knob or switch between dials if dual dial is set and both dials are configurable.
+This action intended to implement plane dial on Stream Dock display.
+Dial can display one or two values, change value by rotating a knob, call event by pressing a knob/screen or switch between dials if dual dial is set and both dials are configured.
 ### Generic Dial parameters:
 #### Common settings
 - Type - Singe or Dual dial setup